-As mentioned in Federal Grid Code as proposed by EliaElia's proposal for amendment of the FGC, the contract should respect the financial guidelines which are developed by the federal regulator.
+As mentioned in Elia's proposal for amendment of the FGC, the contract should respect the financial guidelines which are developed by the federal regulator.
 Without detailed assessment, it is clear that the development of those guidelines will also be a time consuming process (at least 2 months) which partially need to be organized once the required legal framework has been correctly implemented.